 Related Post: Flea Shampoo for Cats

-If You Cat’s Fur Is Extremely Damaged, or Matted
+If Your Cat’s Fur Is Extremely Damaged or Matted

 If your kitty’s coat is severely matted because of lice, it’s recommended you shave it off so your cat’s skin can breathe and grow out new, healthy fur.
 If possible, get this done at a professional groomer who will be able to use the tools without hurting or cutting your cat.
 Since grooming can be a traumatic experience for our feline friends, you will want to go to a professional who can do the job gently, and swiftly.

-Once the lice have been treated, it’s incredibly important that you wash anything that you cat has been in contact with.
+Once the lice have been treated, it’s incredibly important that you wash anything that your cat has been in contact with.
 This will include their bedding, your bedding, their collar, any grooming tools you have used, sofa covers, rugs, and cushions.
 You want to be totally sure that you’ve killed all the lice and any possible place where they might be lurking.
 There is no point in doing a brilliant treatment routine if there are still lice in your living space.
-A hot wash should do the trick and to be extra safe; you might want to wash bedding and other materials twice at a very high temperature.
+A hot wash should do the trick, but to be extra safe you might want to wash bedding and other materials twice at a very high temperature.

 Related Post: Flea Combs for Cats

 If you have other cats, even those who do not seem to have symptoms of a lice infection, it’s a good idea to treat them too.
 If your cats are in close proximity to each other and spend their days playing or curling up in their bed, then it’s very likely they are both dealing with a lice infection.
 Treat them both and wash all their grooming tools, collars, and bedding, to ensure the lice are killed.
 If one cat is infected, it’s very probable that the rest of your pets are infected too, and there is no point in dealing with one infestation if they will be re-infected once again.

 If You Rescue Your Cat From a Rescue Organization